-Responsibilities of the Auditor
+Responsibilities of the auditor in the audit of internal control

-The auditor is, based on the internal control audit it has conducted, responsible for expressing its opinions on the internal control report from an independent viewpoint.
-We audited Artner's internal control in accordance with standards that are generally accepted as fair and appropriate in Japan for an audit of internal controls over financial reports.
-The standards for an audit of internal controls over financial reports require that we formulate an audit plan and perform the internal control audit according to the plan to obtain a rational guarantee as to whether the Company's internal control report contains any material misrepresentations.
+The auditor is, based on the audit of internal control it has conducted, responsible for obtaining a rational guarantee as to whether the Company's internal control report contains any material misrepresentations, and for expressing its opinions on the internal control report in the auditor's report on internal control from an independent viewpoint.

+The auditor makes professional judgments throughout an audit in accordance with standards that are generally accepted as fair and appropriate in Japan for an audit of internal controls over financial reports, and conducts the following with professional skepticism:

-In an audit of internal control, procedures are followed to obtain audit evidence for the results of the evaluation of the Company's internal controls over financial reports in the internal control report.
-The procedures for the audit of internal control are selected and applied at the auditor's discretion based on the materiality of the impact on the reliability of the Company's financial reporting.
-In addition, an audit of internal control includes the examination of the overall presentation of the Company's internal control report, including statements made by management about the scope of the evaluation of internal controls over financial reports, assessment procedures, and assessment results.
+- Follow the audit procedures for obtaining audit evidence for the results of the evaluation of the Company's internal controls over financial reports in the internal control report.
+The procedures for the audit of internal control are selected and applied at the auditor's discretion based on the materiality of the impact on the reliability of the Company's financial reporting. - Examine the overall presentation of the Company's internal control report, including statements made by management about the scope of the evaluation of internal controls over financial reports, assessment procedures, and assessment results. - Obtain sufficient and appropriate audit evidence for the results of the evaluation of the Company's internal controls over financial reports in the Company's internal control report.
+The auditor is responsible for giving instructions on, overseeing, and implementing the audit of the Company's internal control report.